tildearrow/furnace/papers/export-tech.md

 ```
 size | description
 -----|-------------------------------------------------
+  1  | macro type
+     | - these are the same as the macro on/off/restart effect ones.
   1  | flags/macro data type
      | - bit 6: release mode
      |   - active when enabled; passive otherwise